 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's important to hire a licensed solar installer.
-This help guarantee that the work is done properly using the most up-to-date installation methods.
-In Illinois, the state Commerce Commission licenses distributed generation energy contractors, including solar installers.
+Hiring a licensed solar installer is critical.
+This helps ensure that the work is done properly using current installation best practices.
+In Illinois, the state Commerce Commission issues licenses to distributed generation energy contractors, including solar contractors.

-Quality solar installations should have comprehensive workmanship and performance warranties.
-The workmanship guarantee covers any installation problems such as poor wiring, cracks in the panels, or poor alignment.
-The performance guarantee promises a specific energy output level.
-Strong guarantees indicate that a solar installer has faith in its installations.
+High-quality solar installations should have robust workmanship and performance guarantees.
+The workmanship warranty covers any installation issues like cracks in the panels, poor wiring, or poor alignment.
+The output guarantee ensures an energy generation baseline.
+Strong guarantees reflect a solar provider's confidence in its installations.

 Incentive Amount: